 ABC's of Health Care Reform and You

 The Affordable Care Act (ACA) became law in March 2010.
 Some parts of the law are already in place and others will come online in the coming months and years.
-The ACA will transform the way health care is delivered and paid for.
-It will emphasize a more coordinated approach to care.
-That means patients will benefit from all providers - doctors, hospitals, pharmacists, and others – working together to deliver the best care at the right time, in the right place.
-To improve quality, doctors, hospitals and other health providers will only be paid when quality targets for care are met.
+The ACA is transforming the way health care is delivered and paid for.
+It emphasizes a more coordinated approach to care.
+That means patients benefit most when all providers - doctors, hospitals, pharmacists, and others – work together to deliver the best care at the right time, in the right place.
+To improve quality, doctors, hospitals and other health providers are being paid when quality targets for care are met.
 This is a performance-based payment system.
-Electronic medical records will be crucial in this seamless process.
+Electronic medical records are crucial in this seamless process.

-The year 2014 will be pivotal for the law.
-That is when all Americans are required to have health insurance (known as the individual mandate provision) and the numbers of uninsured Americans will begin to decline.
+The year 2014 was pivotal for the law.
+That is when all Americans were required to have health insurance (known as the individual mandate provision) and the numbers of uninsured Americans began to decline.
 The law provides credits and subsidies for small businesses, individuals, and those with employer-based insurance to participate affordably.
 However, the constitutionality of the individual mandate was challenged and the Supreme Court heard arguments about the law in March 2012.
 On Thursday, June 28, 2012, the Supreme Court of the United States upheld the individual mandate on individuals to purchase health insurance.
-Click here to read the full statement on behalf of Long Island hospitals regarding this historic decision.
+The 2012 Supreme Court decision also limited the federal government’s ability to expand Medicaid by deeming it unconstitutional for the federal government to hold back existing Medicaid dollars to the states if they did not expand their Medicaid programs.
+However, states opting to not develop an insurance exchange would lose out on those new federal Medicaid funds designed to assist in the states’ development of exchanges.
+Medicaid is a joint federal/state program.

 Architects of the Affordable Care Act say its design will enhance care, improve coordination and communication among all health providers, and move everyone in the direction of cost savings.
 In fact, the nation’s hospitals pledged $155 billion over the course of 10 years to help fund the law.
 By 2020, Long Island’s hospitals will have contributed nearly $2 billion in reimbursement cuts to the effort.
 This investment will be offset, in part, by the influx of insured patients.
 That’s a goal that is in everyone’s best interests.